 Read about the standards for residential furnaces.

-You can identify and compare a system's efficiency by not only its AFUE but also by its equipment features.
+You can identify and compare a system's efficiency not only by its AFUE but also by its equipment features.

-Old, low-efficiency heating systems:
+Older, low-efficiency heating systems:

 - Natural draft that creates a flow of combustion gases